izuzak/urlecho/index.md

 github_url: https://github.com/izuzak/urlecho
 author_url: https://github.com/izuzak
 author_name: Ivan zuzak
-ga_tracking: UA-20321488-1
+ga_tracking: UA-9935885-1

 ---

 Overview
 --------

 URL Echo is a HTTP service for defining the HTTP response to a HTTP request within the request itself.
-The client sends [JSON-formatted](http://json.org) and[URL-encoded](http://en.wikipedia.org/wiki/Percent-encoding) parameters of the future response (status, headers and body) within the URL of a HTTP request.
+The client sends [JSON-formatted](http://json.org) and [URL-encoded](http://en.wikipedia.org/wiki/Percent-encoding) parameters of the future response (status, headers and body) within the URL of a HTTP request.
 The service responds with a HTTP response by mirroring the parameters defined in the URL of the request thus echoing the client-defined response.

 The URL Echo service is implemented and provided as public, open-source and free to use [AppEngine](http://code.google.com/appengine/) service.